 OAK HILL ACADEMY HONORS VETERANS WITH ANNUAL PROGRAM

-On November 10th, Oak Hill Academy students and carried on its tradition of honoring veterans during the school’s 21st annual Veterans Day program.
-Over 40 students in Pre-Kindergarten through 8th grade performed by creating various tributes, doing dramatic readings, choreographing dance ensembles, and playing instruments.
+On November 9th, Oak Hill Academy students, staff, and parents honored veterans during the school’s 23rd annual Veterans Day program.
+Over 100 students in Pre-Kindergarten through 8th grade performed by creating various tributes, doing dramatic readings, singing, and playing instruments in the 2.5 hour production.
 A professional brass duo, and the Christian Brothers Academy Pipes and Drums also performed.

 Patrice Murray, Director of Personnel/Administration, organized the annual program.
 Each year, she chooses a theme that will educate the students on a different aspect relating to the service of our veterans.

-Miss Murray’s brainchild came to be in November of 2001 after the tragic events of September 11th.
-She decided that Oak Hill as a school should recognize and honor those in the military who fought and are still fighting for our freedom and protection.
+Started in November of 2001 after the tragic events of September 11, Miss Murray stated that “we (Oak Hill Academy) decided to recognize and honor those in the military who fought, and are still fighting, for our freedom and protection.”

-In a year that schools are still following Covid protocols, attendance was limited to the students and staff.
-As the brass duo of Mrs. Janet and Mr. Tom Bender accompanied by Mrs. Pamela Momyer on piano, played the “Armed Forces Medley,” where the five service branch (Army, Navy, Air Force, Marines, Coast Guard) songs are played, Miss Murray asked the faculty and staff to stand to honor a veteran from their family.
+As the brass duo of Mrs. Janet and Mr. Tom Bender accompanied by Pamela Momyer on piano, played the “Armed Forces Medley,” where the five service branch (Army, Navy, Air Force, Marines, Coast Guard) songs are played,

 The playing of “Taps” along with a moment of silence concluded the program.

-The Veterans Day program has become an important tradition at Oak Hill Academy.
-Headmaster Joseph A. Pacelli, a US Army veteran, said that the youngest generation is learning about all of our veterans and the greatest generation too.
-They have learned to honor, respect, and revere those in uniform.
+Head of School, Joseph A. Pacelli, a US Army veteran, stated that the Veterans Day program has become an important tradition at Oak Hill Academy.
+The youngest generation is learning about all of our veterans and the greatest generation, too.
+They have learned to honor, respect and revere those in uniform.